-November 2011 STA-FPRC1.0 CFP[®], CERTIFIED FINANCIAL PLANNER[®] and CFP[®] are certification trademarks owned outside the U.S. by Financial Planning Standards Board Ltd. (FPSB).
+CFP[®], CERTIFIED FINANCIAL PLANNER[®] and CFP are certification trademarks owned outside the U.S. by Financial Planning Standards Board Ltd. (FPSB).
 Financial Planning Standards Council is the marks licensing authority for the CFP marks in Canada, through agreement with FPSB.
-FPSC, FPSC and logo, and Financial Planning Standards Council are trademarks of Financial Planning Standards Council. ©2011 Financial Planning Standards Council.
+All other ® are registered trademarks of FPSC, unless indicated.
+Copyright © 2014 Financial Planning Standards Council.
 All rights reserved.